 Again, focusing on what you have puts your mindset firmly in the present.
 When you are living in the present instead of worrying about the future, you will be much happier and less stressed.
 Focus on everything that you have that is good in your life whenever you catch yourself worrying about the future.

 Worry about the possibility of losing things in the future can prevent you from enjoying what you have now.
 This is especially true of relationships.
-If you are constantly worried about what you will do if the relationship ends, you do not appreciate the relationship that you have for what it is.
+If you are constantly worried about what you will do if the relationship ends, you do not appreciate the relationship that you have now.

 Practicing gratitude can also help eliminate worry.
 It focuses your mind and emotions on those things that you have to be thankful for.
 When you recognize how many things you have to be thankful for, it allows you to set your worry aside for another day.

 A good way to put this into practice is to keep a record of what you are thankful for.
-You can do this in a journal, or make a social media post each day.
+You can do this in a journal or make a social media post.
 Every day, at the beginning or end of the day, name at least one thing from the day that you are grateful for.

 Simplifying your life gives you fewer things to worry about.
 When your life is as simple as you can make it, you have less to worry about regarding what you have to lose.
 It also allows you to focus more on the present and what you have.